circonus/product-docs/passport/agent-manager.md

 sidebar_position: 4
 ---

+import Tabs from '@theme/Tabs';
+import TabItem from '@theme/TabItem';

 # Agent Manager

-## Overview

 The Passport Agent Manager is the ultimate sidekick for your configuration files.
 It’s always on the lookout for new files and triggers the appropriate restart/reload functionality of the [supported agents](/passport/intro#supported-agents).
 With its simple installation and infrequent updates, you can rest assured that your configuration files are always up-to-date and running smoothly.

-Once you install the agent manager on a host where your collection agents are located, you can manage everything through the intuitive Circonus UI.
+Once you install the agent manager on a host where your collection agents are located, you can easily manage everything through the intuitive Passport UI.

 ![Configurations List Selected](./img/agent-manager-grid-view.png)

 ## Installation

 The Circonus Agent Manager is supported on both Linux and macOS operating systems with Windows soon to come.
-The following installation instructions will guide you through installing Agent Manager on your host(s) and then being able to create/assign configurations to them from the Circonus UI.
+The following installation instructions will guide you through installing Agent Manager on your host(s) and then being able to create/assign configurations to them from the Passport UI.

 :::tip Pro Tip